waltdundore/ansible-inventory/README.md

 # ansible-inventory

 Host definitions for ansible-control.
-Defines which servers to configure.
+Defines which servers to configure and which roles they get.

 ## What This Repository Does